Class 2 Trademark: Everything You Need to Know

 You can also expect brand protection when you register your trademark.
 The best way to successfully grow your business is by proving yourself through your brand and making your brand easily identifiable in the customer's mind.
 A trademark can also ensure that your customers remember your name over the competition.

 If you need help with understanding a class 2 trademark, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.